Obstructive Sleep Apnoea: Its Impact on Diabetes and Cardiovascular Disease

 Heart Failure

 Heart failure (diastolic and systolic) is common in people with OSA.
 Studies indicate that people with severe OSA (AHI>30/h) are three times more likely to develop diastolic and systolic heart failure compared to those without OSA.
-The same study concluded that OSA and central sleep apnoea is commonly prevalent in people with heart failure conditions.
+The same study concluded that OSA and central sleep apnoea are commonly prevalent in people with heart failure conditions.